The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 How Mobile Mapping Cameras are Revolutionizing CAD and BIM

-As promised, what we are really interested in here is how mobile mapping camera systems work into these already well-developed and well-utilized technologies.
+As promised, what we are really interested in here is how mobile mapping camera systems fit into these already well-developed and well-utilized technologies.

 Reality capture for BIM with mobile mapping cameras